10 affordable lake vacations for money-savvy travelers

 Frequently asked questions

 Some of the most affordable lake vacations in the U.S. include Lake Travis (Texas), Deep Creek Lake (Maryland), Flathead Lake (Montana), and Grand Lake (Colorado).
-These spots offer low-cost vacation rentals and free or inexpensive outdoor activities like swimming, hiking, and fishing.
+These destinations offer budget-friendly rentals, free or low-cost outdoor activities like hiking, swimming, paddleboarding, and public beach access year-round.

 *Average rate as of 5/23/25